selfdriven-foundation/selfdriven-ai/docs/pages/games.md

 ---
 layout: default
-title: Level Up - selfdrivenAI
+title: Emerging importance of Games - selfdrivenAI
-permalink: /levelup/
+permalink: /games/
 ---

-## Level Up
+## Emerging importance of Games (Level Up)

 ### In the end will it be just self-actualisation via games that will create the challenges.

+**In a solved worl, do we need more games to play?**

 Games are already the most powerful structured environments we’ve created for challenge, feedback, and progression.
 They’re basically synthetic “hero’s journeys” packaged in interactive loops.
 As AI + metaverse layers evolve, games can become fully personalised—dialling difficulty, narrative, and meaning to match each individual’s path toward self-actualisation.